CaptainOfFlyingDutchman/manvendrask.github.com/_posts/2025-10-19-why-colemak.md

 Mobile typing is a completely different experience.
 You do not use all ten fingers; you rely on autocorrect, prediction, or swipe input.
 Efficiency gains from alternative layouts do not translate well to touchscreen keyboards, so I have kept my phone on the standard layout.

-# Three Month In: Results and Reflections
+# Three Months in: Results and Reflections

 After ***three*** months, I am comfortably typing at 70+ WPM - and closing in on my old 100+ WPM QWERTY speed.
 More importantly, typing feels better.
 My hands are relaxed, my rhythm is smoother, and long sessions are less tiring.
 The wrist pain that used to be a constant background annoyance has nearly disappeared.